uday1331/uday1331.github.io/_work/Chairman/chairman.md

 ## Summary

 Chairman is a very cheap solution to a big problem university students face.
-By analysing camera feeds in learning spaces, chairman can help find empty seats closest to a student on a university campus.
+By analyzing camera feeds in learning spaces, chairman can help find empty seats closest to a student on a university campus.

 The AI model is a Keras implementation of RetinaNet object detection.
 It's a very accurate R-CNN (Region-based Convolutional Neural Networks) approach.